lexfn/demo-rs/README.md

 cargo run
 ```

-Tested and _should_ work on macOS, Windows and Linux 🙈
+Tested and _should_ work on macOS, Windows and Linux.

 ## Features